ERT Cosmos

-ERT World (formerly ERT SAT) is a Greek free-to-air television channel owned and operated by state-owned public broadcaster Hellenic Broadcasting Corporation (EPT – Ελληνική Ραδιοφωνία Τηλεόραση).
+ERT Cosmos (formerly ERT SAT and later ERT World) is a Greek free-to-air television channel owned and operated by state-owned public broadcaster Hellenic Broadcasting Corporation (EPT – Ελληνική Ραδιοφωνία Τηλεόραση).
 It is the corporation's international television service, and its programming includes a mix of news, discussion-based programmes, drama, documentaries, entertainment shows as well as sports coverage including live games from Greece's top football league, Super League Greece.

-As of June 12, 2013, was disestablished under an order of the Greek Government, as part of austerity measures, along with all of ERT's former TV and radio channels; ET1, NET, ET3, ERT World and the radios ceased to operate from the morning of Wednesday 12 June.
-As of 3 May 2016, ERT world broadcasts again on Europe.
+As of June 12, 2013, it was disestablished under an order of the Greek Government, as part of austerity measures, along with all of ERT's former TV and radio channels; ET1, NET, ET3, ERT World and the radio stations ceased to operate from the morning of Wednesday 12 June.
+As of 3 May 2016, ERT world broadcasts again to Europe; since 2021, international distribution increased again.

 History

 In early 2006, the Hellenic Broadcasting Corporation revealed that ERT SAT would be undergoing a major overhaul to allow it to better meet the needs of Greeks abroad.
 Among the changes are new programmes designed specifically for the Omogeneia (Greek expatriates) and a localized schedule to serve each of the newly designated program 'zones' - North America, Europe/Africa and Asia/Australia.
 The new program zones were to be launched in the fall of 2006 but as of March 2013 had yet to materialize as the channel still aired programs according to local time in Greece (UTC+2).

+The channel shut down alongside the ERT crisis on 12 June 2013; DStv automatically removed the channel.
+Plans to relaunch the channel were put into place in February 2016.

+On 7 May 2026, the channel was renamed ERT Cosmos and launched terrestrially on ERT's multiplex.
+Its launch caused BBC News to be displaced from the multiplex and into the ERTflix platform.
+The move was needed in order to cater to a segment of the Greek diaspora that spoke English more; most programs are now subtitled in English, though generated with AI tools.